Skip to content

 • Butter: While unsalted butter is usually the norm in baking, salted butter actually provides a nice balance with the sweet cereal.

-• Mini marshmallows: You will need a 16 ounce bag of fresh mini marshmallows.
-That is equal to around 8-10 cups if you are measuring by volume.
+• Mini marshmallows: I used a 16 ounce bag of fresh mini marshmallows, equal to around 8-10 cups.
+Do not use marshmallow creme or fluff.

-• Fruity pebbles cereal: Original fruity pebbles, although if they have released any special flavors that works, too!
+• Fruity pebbles cereal: Original fruity pebbles, although if they have released any special flavors that works and I have used Cocoa Pebbles for a rich variation.

 How to Make Fruity Pebbles Treats